KentoNishi/PythonPP/README.md

 private.world = "world"
 ```

-You can also use the public and private scopes to declare methods.
+You can also declare public and private methods using the `@method(scope)` decorator.

 Example:
 ```python